-Deceptive phishing emails take many different forms, but most will try and trick a user into resolving an account issue such as updating payment information or preventing closure of an account by clicking on a link.
+Deceptive phishing emails take many different forms, but most will try and trick a user into resolving an account issue such as updating payment information or preventing the closure of an account by clicking on a link.
 As soon as a victim clicks on a link, they are often directed through to an almost identical fake site that will steal their personal and financial information.

 Deceptive phishing attacks often imitate big brand companies such as PayPal, Netflix, Apple and Amazon, as there is a higher chance of more people falling for the scam.
 Users should always be wary of emails with a generic greeting, urgent and threatening language, spelling mistakes, a mismatched URL, or requests for personal information.

 Some of the biggest cyber-attacks in recent years have all started with a single spear phishing email.
 Spear Phishing is a more targeted attempt to steal sensitive information and typically focuses on a specific individual or organisation.
 A lot more thought and time will go into the crafting of a spear phishing attack and the fraudsters will try to find out as much information as they can about their victim to make the emails appear as legitimate and convincing as possible.

 They will often turn to company websites and social media to research their victims, and once they have a better understanding of their target, they will start to send personalised emails designed to trick their victim into divulging sensitive information.

 Spear Phishing attacks can take many different forms.
 Some will try and get a victim to click on a link that downloads malware, others may request login details, or they may be directed through to a site that contains advertisements or keylogging software.